oguduvictor/mock-pl/README.md

-# Mock Premier League Build with TypeORM, TypeDI and routing controllers
+# Mock Premier League Built with TypeORM, TypeDI and routing controllers

 Steps to run this project: